 In general, the rotation schedule will influence the soil sampling schedule.
-Samples should be collected annually, or at least prior to the start of each rotation when the rotation is short (less than three years).
-To avoid contamination of surface and groundwater associated with overapplication of fertility inputs, producers are advised to submit samples of soil amendments to a reputable laboratory for analysis if a guaranteed analysis is not available from the supplier.
+Samples should be collected annually or at least before the start of each rotation when the rotation is short (less than three years).
+To avoid contamination of surface and groundwater associated with the overapplication of fertility inputs, producers are advised to submit samples of soil amendments to a reputable laboratory for analysis if a guaranteed analysis is unavailable from the supplier.

 Crop fertility recommendations are the same in organic as they are in conventional systems, and materials must be applied at rates compliant with existing nutrient-management guidelines and in a manner that minimizes environmental degradation.
 However, the number of allowed inputs is limited in organic systems.
-Therefore, producers need to be resourceful when selecting inputs to provide sufficient fertility.
-The majority of plant nutrients is supplied by natural sources of fertility—including compost, animal manures, and leguminous cover crops—and is supplemented by the application of mined sources of mineral nutrients and various formulations of minor nutrients.
+Therefore, producers must be resourceful when selecting inputs to provide sufficient fertility.
+Most plant nutrients are supplied by natural sources of fertility—including compost, animal manures, and leguminous cover crops—and are supplemented by the application of mined sources of mineral nutrients and various formulations of minor nutrients.

 During the growing season, plant tissue analysis is the most accurate method to assess fertility levels.
 Plant tissue analysis can also provide information on nutrients that are not easily measured in soil analysis, such as N, boron (B), and sulfur (S).
 Sufficiency ranges for N and potassium (K) content from petiole sap and twelve nutrients from whole leaf samples are available in EDIS publications EP081 Plant Tissue Analysis and Interpretation for Vegetable Crops in Florida https://edis.ifas.ufl.edu/ep081 (Hochmuth et al. 2015) and CV004 Plant Petiole Sap Testing for Vegetable Crops https://edis.ifas.ufl.edu/publication/CV004 (Hochmuth 2015).
-Should nutrient content be less than sufficient, fertility programs can be adjusted accordingly.
+If nutrient content is less than sufficient, increase fertility as needed.
 The UF/IFAS Extension Soil Testing Laboratory (ESTL) offers six types of analysis, including soil and tissue analyses, for a modest fee.
 Interested producers should contact their county Extension office or visit http://soilslab.ifas.ufl.edu/ for more information.
-In addition to the ESTL, a number of private laboratories offer similar services.
-A list of these laboratories is located on the ATTRA website.
+In addition to the ESTL, several private laboratories offer similar services.

 Employ the following best practices for nutrient and water management:

-covering the surface of beds with plant or plastic mulches to retain soil moisture and suppress weeds,
+- cover the surface of beds with plant residues, or plastic mulches to retain soil moisture and suppress weeds,

-calculating application rates of soil amendments based on laboratory nutrient analysis,
+- calculate application rates of bulk soil amendments based on laboratory nutrient analysis,

 Nutrient sources typically used in organic production are discussed below, and a summary of sources is presented in Table 2.
 All materials sold as "fertilizers" in the state of Florida must be registered with the Florida Department of Agriculture and Consumer Services (FDACS).
 These products come with a guaranteed analysis clearly stated on the product label.
 Materials not registered with FDACS are sold as "soil amendments," even though they are commonly used in organic systems to improve soil fertility.
 The nutrient concentrations in soil amendments vary depending on the method of production and source of materials.
 Average concentrations of commonly used soil amendments are listed below in Tables 2–4.
-In general, bulk fertilizers and soil amendments are allowed in organic production if they are natural or mined.
-Some synthetic micronutrients are allowed with a documented nutrient deficiency.
+Bulk fertilizers and soil amendments are generally allowed in organic production if they are natural or mined.
+Some synthetic micronutrients are allowed with documented nutrient deficiency.
 Because some forms of these materials may be prohibited, producers should request written confirmation of approval for organic use (request a copy of the OMRI label or validate with the certifying agency).
-Additional information on use and sources of soil amendments in organic production is available from ATTRA.

 If animal waste is not composted according to the NOP rule, then it is treated as raw animal manure.
-Raw animal manure can be applied to a crop that is not for human consumption, applied 90 days prior to the crop harvest date if the edible portion does not touch the soil, or applied 120 days prior to the harvest date if the edible portion does come into contact with the soil.
-This approach is consistent with most food safety program best practices.
-Municipal waste is prohibited in organic production.
+Raw animal manure can be applied to a crop that is not for human consumption, applied 90 days before the crop harvest date if the edible portion does not touch the soil, or applied 120 days before the harvest date if the edible portion does come into contact with the soil.
+This approach is consistent with the current guidance for on-farm compost from the Produce Safety Alliance (https://producesafetyalliance.cornell.edu/).

 The average nutrient analysis of common animal manures used in organic production is summarized in Table 2.
 When using animal manure, there are two important considerations.
-First, in addition to regular soil tests, producers are strongly encouraged to submit samples of compost and animal waste for analysis prior to application to avoid accumulation of P, zinc (Zn), and copper (Cu) in production areas.
+First, in addition to regular soil tests, producers are strongly encouraged to submit samples of compost and animal waste for analysis before application to avoid the accumulation of P, zinc (Zn), and copper (Cu) in production areas.
 For example, stockpiled turkey litter applied at a rate of 5 tons per acre to a crop of sweet corn could supply 180 pounds of total N or approximately 54 to 90 pounds of plant-available N. However, phosphorus (as P2O5 equivalent) would provide 400 pounds per acre, while crop removal would be roughly 4% of applied P, or about 16 pounds for a yield of 114 cwt.
 Similarly, 2.8 pounds of Zn would be added, but crop uptake would be less than 5% or 0.15 pound-per acre.
-Maintain records on the amount of P and heavy metals applied to soils to avoid crop toxicity, and include legume and grain cover crops to diversify sources of nutrients.
+Maintain records on the amount of P and heavy metals applied to soils to avoid crop toxicity and include legume and grain cover crops to diversify sources of nutrients.
 Soil copper concentration is monitored, and farmers must submit soil test results every few years to demonstrate that soil Cu content is not accumulating over time.
-Second, repeated applications of animal manures can increase the pH over time.
+Second, repeated applications of animal manure can increase the pH over time.
 Perhaps most importantly, the amount and timing of nutrient availability is hard to predict because of the many environmental factors that influence the rate of biological processes.
 These factors include:

 soil water holding capacity (i.e., field capacity),